52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Kevin Genus (35:41):
 Take care.

-New Speaker (35:41):
+Damien Burke (35:41):
-The 52 sketches podcast is a product of 52 sketches makers of early words.io, daily private stream of consciousness, writing to clear your mind and unlock your creativity.
+The 52 sketches podcast is a product of 52 sketches, makers of earlywords.io, daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.